soap-tastes-ok/thermo-ml/README.rst

 - ``June 2021``

   - 🛠  Add AI module for predicting ``enthalpy of formation`` of oxide compounds just from its chemical formula, using properties of its constituent atoms.

-The reason why I focus on oxides is; (1) oxides are common, and (2) to keep the charge on cations rather constant.
+    - Note: The reason why I focus on oxides is; (1) oxides are common, and (2) to keep the charge on cations rather constant.
 If the charge changes, electronegativity changes, and if electronegativity changes, so does enthalpy.
 For more info see `[1993, Huheey] Inorgani  Chemistry - Principles of Structure and Reactivity, 4th Edition` P.184 equation 5.62 and Fig. 5.32.

     - Idea 1: Multilinear regression w/ constraints